jbapple/libfilter/README.md

 ![](https://github.com/jbapple/libfilter/workflows/unit-tests/badge.svg?branch=master)

 This repository provides implementations of various Bloom filters and taffy filters for C, C++, Java, Python, and Go.

-Blocked filters use slightly more space than traditional Bloom filters but are much faster, while taffy filters can scale to any size, even if the final size is not known in advance.
-Static filters are smaller than both, but cannot be added to once initialized, so all keys must be known up front.
+If you need a basic filter and you know ahead of time which keys will be in it, use a static filter.

+If you don't know what the keys will be, but you know approximately how many there are, use a block filter.

+Otherwise, use a taffy filter.

-Example usage in C:
+Example usage of block filter in C:

 ```C
 #include <filter/block.h>